danielgalbraith/DepTrain/README.md

 Optional arguments for number of iterations [-n] and output directory [-o].
 Visualizes dependency parse of test paragraph using displaCy, by default port 5000 (localhost:5000 in browser).

+Repo contains source texts parsed by Stanford CoreNLP in .conllu format.

-Requires spaCy 2.0.x and Python 3.x.
+Requires spaCy 2.0+ and Python 3.0+.